 Cat Jones is an artist, writer, researcher, performer, curator and all round creatrix with over 25 years experience.

-Her work is often described as unique and transformative.
-Through it she subverts social constructs, history, science, language and the senses.
-Her creations investigate and span gender, sexuality, climate futures, botanic politics, and inter-species relationships.
-Her projects manifest across live art, site-specific, media and olfactive art.
+Often described as transformative and unique, her work subverts social constructs, history, science, language and the senses.
+She investigates cultural identity, gender, inter-species relationships, botanic and medical politics, climate futures and more.
+Her projects manifest across live, site-specific, media and olfactive art.
 She has a special interest in audience psychology and a focus on immersive and socially engaged artworks.

 Previously, Jones was Artistic Director / CEO of PACT centre for emerging artists, Sydney and Co-Director then inaugural Chairperson of Electrofringe, international festival of electronic arts and culture.